Quality and Safety

 Do you have assistance programs for families with a financial need?

 The Bridge Milk Fund is available for families in need of donor milk who are unable to purchase it.
-Families who qualify for WIC and/or Medi-Cal are able to receive 40 ounces at no cost if their case meets one of the following qualifications:
+Families who qualify for WIC and/or Medi-Cal are able to receive 40 ounces at no cost if there is a medical necessity for donor milk.

 The aim of the fund is to help families keep their child exclusively breastfed, if possible.
-Unfortunately, we cannot provide more than 100 ounces, or cases outside of "bridging".
+Unfortunately, we cannot provide more than one order per baby, or support cases outside of the eligibility criteria.

 If you qualify for Bridge Milk, please reach out to us at getmilk@health.ucsd.edu